franke-hub/SDL/src/cpp/Brian/Service.md

 termination sequences.
 (These run *after* static initialization and *before* static termination.)

-During initialization the Service manager invokes Sevice::start.
+During initialization the Service manager invokes Service::start.
 A Service can start it's Thread at that time.

 During termination (after the shutdown command has been invoked),